Project: The Sakadvipa

 In the year Kot Chai 17 of Mahasakaraja, there was a monarch named Divakara, Chief of Daya, reigning in Nagara Tai Tet or Rajagaha Nagara Luang.

 According to the chronicles, King Divakara sent his children in all direction to build their own kingdoms.
 His second son named Simhanatiraja was heading his way eastward to the northern region of Southeast Asia.
 It is important to note that at the time, his brother named Bimbisara already received (or was going to receive) the throne of Maghadha from King Sodhodhana.
 Apparently, Simhanatiraja took the opportunity of his brother reigning at Maghadha to carve his own dominion at the homeland of the Kamara (Krom in chronicle).
 His name Simhanati, says the chronicle, was an attribution to his physical strength comparable to a lion, a common characteristic of the Simha kings of the Saka stock.

 Arriving at a location found with large space not far from the river stream of Menam Khalanati, he decided to camp and settled there.
 The ancient city Suvanna Kom Kaham was at the opposite shore of the river.

 With the help of the naga king Bandu, he built his kingdom and named it BanduSimhanati after himself.
-Also known as the Yunak Country, Xiang-Saen was going to be the seat of more Saka incursion from Daya-Desa that was carried through out the northern region during the decline of the Kamara Culture.
-As the Sakya was part of the big Sakan family from Daya-Desa, the Sakyan connection of King Simhanati was made through king Minaraja of the Chola dynasty.
-Another important attribute of king Simhanati's descendant as mentioned in the chronicle, is a tradition that was consistent with the fact that the Sakyas were very conscious of keeping their bloodline pure in the transition of their heirs.
-The Siam chronicle mentioned clearly that the successors of King Simhanati had no mix blood with the people.
+Also known as the Yunak Country, Xiang-Saen was going to be the seat of more Sakan incursion from Daya-Desa that was carried through out the northern region during the decline of the Kamara Culture.
+As we shall see, they were known in Buddhist tradition as the Sakyas who were close family members of Buddha Gautama.
+THe Simha sign of King Simhanati tell us that he was a member of the Sakyan clan of Simha house of the Mauryan Dynasty.
+Another proof of his Sakyan connection was mentioned in the chronicle about a tradition of keeping their bloodline pure in the transition of their heirs.
+The Siam chronicle mentioned that the successors of King Simhanati had no mix blood with the people.